Texas church shooting leaves 2 dead, witness says gunman opened fire during communion

 "It's all very tragic," Fort Worth Fire Department spokesman Mike Drivdahl told reporters.

-MedStar, the ambulance service provider to Fort Worth and other cities in north Texas, confirmed to Fox News that two people were killed while another person was in critical condition.
+MedStar, the ambulance service provider to Fort Worth and other cities in north Texas, said that two people were killed in the shooting while another person was in critical condition.

 SUSPECT IN HANUKKAH STABBING AT NY RABBI'S HOME PLEADS NOT GUILTY ON ATTEMPTED MURDER CHARGES

 MedStar added that the victims ranged in age from 30 to 60 years old.
-One of the dead is the shooter, according to the ambulance service.
+MedStar Mobile Healthcare spokeswoman Macara Trusty told the Associated Press that one person died at the church in White Settlement, about 8 miles west of Fort Worth and the other died en route to the hospital.

-A witness to the incident told KTVT the gunman shot someone with a shotgun during communion before he was taken down by another church member.
+While Drivdahl did not have details about what led up to the incident, a witness to the shooting told KTVT the gunman walked up to a server with a shotgun during communion and opened fire before he was taken down by another church member.

+“It was the most scariest thing.
+You feel like your life is flashing before you," Isabel Arreola told the television station.
+"I was so worried about my little one."

+The church was apparently live streaming the service when the shooting took place, Fox 4 reported.

 Images from the scene showed a massive emergency response.
+Texas Gov. Gregg Abbott called the shooting an "evil act of violence" at the church.

+"Places of worship are meant to be sacred, and I am grateful for the church members who acted quickly to take down the shooter and help prevent further loss of life," the governor said in a statement.
+"Cecilia and I ask all Texans to join us in praying for the White Settlement community and for all those affected by this horrible tragedy."

 CLICK HERE FOR THE FOX NEWS APP

-David McClelland with Tarrant County Sheriff's Office confirmed to Fox News the shooter suffered a gunshot wound, but it’s unclear where the bullet came from.
+David McClelland with Tarrant County Sheriff's Office confirmed to Fox News the shooter is "down" and suffered a gunshot wound, but it’s unclear where the bullet came from.
+At this time, authorities believe there was only one gunman.
+MedStar told Fox 4 the shooter was among the dead.

+Texas Attorney General Ken Paxton tweeted about the shooting, asking for prayers for "any victims and their families, this congregation, and the law enforcement officials at the scene."

+Agents from the Dallas Field Division of the Bureau of Alcohol, Tobacco, Firearms, and Explosives said they were responding to the scene of the reported shooting.